Kings-Analytics/Hypothesis-Analysis-on-Nigerian-Youth-Smoking-Addiction/README.md

 ## Overview

 This Project tests the hypothesis that "Over 5 million Nigerian youths are addicted to cigarette smoking".
-This analysis focused on hypothesis testing, confidence intervals, and visualizations of the results.
+This analysis focus is on hypothesis testing, confidence intervals, and visualizations of the results.
 The following sections summaize the work done during this session.

 ## Table of Contents
 - Introduction